cockroachdb/docs/v1.1/monitoring-and-alerting.md

 ## Events to Alert On

-Active monitoring helps you spot problems early to ensure the overall performance and health of a cluster, but it is also essential to create alerting rules that promptly send notifications when there are events that require investigation or intervention.
-This section identifies the most important events to create alerting rules for, with the [Prometheus Endpoint](#prometheus-endpoint) metrics to use for detecting the event.
+Active monitoring helps you spot problems early, but it is also essential to create alerting rules that promptly send notifications when there are events that require investigation or intervention.
+This section identifies the most important events to create alerting rules for, with the [Prometheus Endpoint](#prometheus-endpoint) metrics to use for detecting the events.

 {{site.data.alerts.callout_success}}If you use Prometheus for monitoring, you can also use our pre-defined <a href="https://github.com/cockroachdb/cockroach/blob/master/monitoring/rules/alerts.rules">alerting rules</a> with Alertmanager.
 See <a href="monitor-cockroachdb-with-prometheus.html">Monitor CockroachDB with Prometheus</a> for guidance.{{site.data.alerts.end}}